 I wrote in yesterday's blog that I could use 'off-the-shelf' VisualSpeak images for my photo facilitation exercises, but I don't.
 Using my own images, I can integrate Asia-centric photos that resonate with my audience.
 It often brings up discussions about the photos, which builds rapport between me and my audience.
 Finally, I have the original digital images that I can use to document the event.

-• #67 - "A good graphic presentation meets the Ten-Foot Test."
+My exercise design decision is justified in four ways. - #67 - "A good graphic presentation meets the Ten-Foot Test."

 Any presentation should be legible from 10 feet.
 That means EVERY WORD AND NUMBER!!!